Community Repair Events

 The success of our four Community Repair Events in 2018 brought that vision to fruition much more quickly than expected!

-We’re helping our partners establish processes and resources for ongoing events through transferring extensive operational material, making seed grants and providing initial logistical support.
-The flavor and format of events is emerging as our partners discern the needs of The East Bay's many communities.
+The content of our support included helping our partners establish processes and resources for ongoing events through transferring extensive operational material we had developed, making seed grants, and providing logistical support.
+The flavor and format of events are emerging as our partners discern the needs of The East Bay's many communities.

 In supporting development of Community Repair Events in The East Bay our purpose is: